 Let the website suggest a tag, to avoid duplicates.

-Don't use them for places.
+Don't use them for places or people.

 Tell people what tags you are using